Do Adults Need a Learner’s Permit in Texas?

 In Texas, adults are not always required to obtain a learner’s permit before taking the driving test.

-However, some adults may choose to get a permit for additional practice before attempting the driving exam.
+However, some adults may still choose to get a learner’s permit to gain additional practice before attempting the driving exam.

 When Is a Learner’s Permit Required for Adults?